Simulation training to enhance ICA officers' response to major incidents at Woodlands Checkpoint

 While it is just an exercise, it is taken seriously.
 There is a structured debrief post-training, where a playback of the session can be reviewed.
 A transaction log tracks the officers’ actions, and instructors give feedback based on set guidelines for each situation.

-And if a team does not perform well during the simulation training, they may be asked to repeat.
+And if a team does not perform well during the simulation training, they may be asked to repeat it.

 The simulation training has some advantages over live simulations and table top exercises which the officers undergo as well.